Eniola-Oluwashola/portfolio/README.md

 5- Sales Performance Analysis: I evaluated sales performance in relation to revenue, profit, and average sales metrics.
 This comprehensive view provided insights into overall business health and areas for improvement.

-Through these EDA techniques in Power BI, I uncovered critical metrics that informed strategic decisions, ultimately leading to a significant boost in business performance.)
+Through these EDA techniques in Power BI, I uncovered critical metrics that informed strategic decisions, ultimately leading to a significant boost in business performance.

-**Delivered 6000 retail audits for Pladis Global across 6 States in Nigeria using Kobo Toolbox for data collection & data aggregation.**
+**Delivered 6000 retail audit for Pladis Global across 6 States in Nigeria using Kobo Toolbox for data collection & data aggregation.**

 ![image](Pladis Project 1.jpeg)
 ![image](Pladis Project 2.jpeg)

-### Implementation of Branded Data Collectors Using Kobo Toolbox
+### Branded Data Collectors Using Kobo Toolbox

-I, deployed branded data collectors in the field utilizing **Kobo Toolbox** on their mobile devices, offering several key advantages:
+By utilizing Kobo Toolbox with our branded data collectors, we improve the efficiency, accuracy, and reliability of our data collection processes, supporting better decision-making and strategic planning.

 1. **Streamlined Data Collection**:
    - **Mobile Accessibility**: Real-time data entry ensures accuracy and timeliness.